 I think it's pretty obvious which alcohol goes well with this holiday treat.

-This buttery and creamy drink is filled with spices like cinnamon, nutmeg, cardamom and cloves and tastes great on it own without the alcohol-the kids might even like it too!
+This buttery and creamy drink is filled with spices like cinnamon, nutmeg, cardamom and cloves and tastes great on it own without the alcohol-the kids might even like this grown-up classic cocktail (without the alcohol) too!
 However, to make this drink for adults only, add a splash of rum for a boozy warm cocktail!

 4. Apple Cider